mr-ws22/website/_sources/docs/course-syllabus.md

 AEs should be completed and **submitted individually**.

 :::{Note}
-AEs are due within three days after lecture
+AEs are usually due within three days after lecture
 :::

 The AEs are due within **three days** after the corresponding lecture.
 For example, AEs from a Tuesday lecture would be due Friday by 11:59 pm ET.